SovietRulez/moneywash/README.md

 # moneywash
-This release is for QBCore framework
+Thi release is for QBCore framework